Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 His colleague, Ben Poole, chuckled.
 "Alright.
 Go for it."

 Jim chuckled too, then shrugged.
-"Alright… Wilhelmina Leah Briggs-Davies, AKA "Bill" to her friends and "3DollarBill" online.
+"Alright...
+Wilhelmina Leah Briggs-Davies, AKA "Bill" to her friends and "3DollarBill" online.
 Age thirty-seven.
-In and out of juvenile for theft and arson, spent time in prison for illegal firearm possession, assault and…"
+In and out of juvenile for theft and arson, spent time in prison for illegal firearm possession, assault and..."

 "Jaywalking?"
 Ben suggested.
 Jim gave him a tolerant look in the rear view mirror.

 "...Fraud," he finished.
 "Online identity theft.
-She’s banned from using electronic devices, but…"
+She’s banned from using electronic devices, but..."

 Ben nodded.
 Nobody hit by a ban like that had ever *really* obeyed it.

-"Ties to organized crime and the Alien Protection Army… And a psych evaluation from her time in Juvie that reads like a fucking horror movie," Jim finished.
+"Ties to organized crime and the Alien Protection Army...
+And a psych evaluation from her time in Juvie that reads like a fucking horror movie," Jim finished.
 "There’s been a warrant out on her since the Byron Group attack three years ago.
 Intel suggests she was the bomb-builder."

 "Christ.
 How haven’t we picked her up yet?"